trickyearlobe/manual_install_chef_products/manual_install/workstation_setup.md

+All the following should be done on your local workstation,

 Install delivery cli

+Note, stop before the paragraph "Configure Delivery CLI", in the following page

 https://docs.chef.io/ctl_delivery.html

-Note, stop before the paragraph "Configure Delivery CLI"

 Login to the delivery gui, and add a user add an organisation eg "customer_test"